Skip to content

 Which System Should You Use?

 The choice between Pythagorean numerology and Hebrew gematria depends on your purpose, cultural context, and the type of insight you seek.
-Many practitioners use both systems, recognizing that each offers complementary perspectives on the numerical nature of language.
+Many practitioners use both systems, since each offers a different perspective on the numerical nature of language.

 Use Pythagorean When: